JB's READS...RECENT FAVorites!

 Most Deserving 2017 RITA Win: Carolina Dreaming by Virginia Kantra!
 This is seriously one of my all-time favorite contemporary romances.
 Was so thrilled to see that it won a RITA!
 That's a HUGE deal in romance, and Kantra deserves it!

-Best Suspense Series if you like Forensics and something different: AJ Scudiere's NightShade Forensic Files.
+Best Suspense Series, especially if you like Forensics and something different: AJ Scudiere's NightShade Forensic Files.
 Highly recommend, and if you get the box set, it's a total bargain!
 Love the characters, and it's so smart!
 (I do recommend starting with the first title: Under Dark Skies)

 Best Book Club Read from this year: THE GIRLS by Emma Kline.
 Fascinating look into the mindset of teen girls--especially the lost ones, and realistic and even harsh look at the time period (late 1960's).
 Most of book club was surprised how much they enjoyed this!
 Excellent writing, by a young but talented author!

 Best Contemporary Romance Series: THE WILDER BOOKS by Savannah Kade!
 Have read all the books in this series!
 This is emotional, grab you, sexy (but reasonable) contemporary romance.
 Not a bit of fluff.
 It feels SO REAL--which makes the hard won happy ending truly believable.
 No fluff romance here.
 (PS: Yours truly designed the covers--aren't they lovely?)